-Up to this point in the PMRM methodology, the primary focus of the use case analysis has been on the “what” - PI, policies, control requirements, the Services needed to manage privacy.
-Here the PMRM requires a statement of the “how” – what business processes and technical mechanisms are identified as providing expected functionality.
+Up to this point in the PMRM methodology, the primary focus of the use case analysis has been on the “what:” PI, policies, Privacy Controls, Services and their associated Functions.
+However, the PMRM methodology also focuses on the “how” – the Mechanisms necessary to deliver the required functionality.

-Identify the Functions that satisfy the selected Services
+Identify the Mechanisms that Implement the Identified Services and Functions

 Examples

-“Log EV Location” (uses services Validation, Enforcement, Interaction, and Usage Services):
+“Log EV Location”

-Function: Encrypt the EV Location and Agreements and store in on-board solid-state drive
+Mechanism: Software Vendor’s DBMS is used as the logging mechanism, and includes active data encryption and key management for security.

-“Transmit EV Location to Utility Load Scheduler System (ULSS)” (uses Interaction, Security, Certification, Validation, and Usage Services):
+“Securely Transmit EV Location to Utility Load Scheduler System (ULSS)”

-Function: Establish a TLS/SSL communication between EV Location and ULSS, which includes mechanisms for authentication of the source/destination
+Establish a TLS/SSL communication between EV Location and ULSS, including mechanisms for authentication of the source/destination and authorization of the access.

-Perform Risk and/or Compliance Assessment
+Perform Operational Risk and/or Compliance Assessment

 Conduct Risk Assessment

-Objective Once the requirements in the Use Case have been converted into operational Services, an overall risk assessment should be performed from that operational perspective
+Objective Once the requirements in the Use Case have been converted into operational Services, Functions and Mechanisms, an overall risk assessment should be performed from an operational perspective.

+Note This risk assessment is operational – distinct from other risk assessments, such as the initial assessments leading to choice of privacy policies and selection of privacy controls

-Constraint Additional controls may be necessary to mitigate risks within Services.
-The level of granularity is determined by the Use Case scope.
-Provide operational risk assessments for the selected Services within the use case.
+Additional controls may be necessary to mitigate risks within and across Services.
+The level of granularity is determined by the Use Case scope and should generally include. operational risk assessments for the selected Services within the use case.

 Examples